Donta Scott

-Donta Romell Scott (born December 4, 2000) is an American professional basketball player for Nanterre 92 of the LNB Pro A. He played college basketball for the Maryland Terrapins.
+Donta Romell Scott (born December 4, 2000) is an American professional basketball player for Nanterre 92 of the LNB Pro A and the Champions League.
+He played college basketball for the Maryland Terrapins.

 High school career

 Scott attended Imhotep Institute Charter High School in Philadelphia.
 He played multiple positions and moved to point guard after the departure of Fatts Russell.
 Scott helped his team win three straight Philadelphia Public League and Class 4A state titles.
 He was a two-time Class 4A Player of the Year.
 He committed to playing college basketball for Maryland over offers from La Salle, Temple, Seton Hall and South Carolina.

 College career

 Scott entered Maryland's starting lineup by mid-December of his freshman season.
 As a freshman, he averaged 5.9 points and 3.6 rebounds per game.
 During his sophomore season, Scott emerged as one of his team's best players, improving his shooting ability.
 He averaged 11 points and 5.9 rebounds per game, shooting 48.8 percent from the field.
 As a junior, Scott averaged 12.6 points and 6.2 rebounds per game.
 He averaged 11.3 points and 6 rebounds as a senior.
 Scott returned for his fifth season of eligibility.